Home

 History: Purchased by the current owner in 1990 from Douglas Wilmer.
 The son of the Assistant Art Editor of The Strand Magazine gave it to Wilmer to commemorate his portrayal of Sherlock Holmes in the BBC television series.

 Notes: Unlike other Holmes illustrations, the caption is based on a chapter title rather than text from a story.
-(Last updated: 7/8/10)
+Photo courtesy of the owner.
+(Last updated: 6/7/15)

 "A wild-eyed and frantic young man burst into the room"